xh3210578/bee-docs/docs/working-with-bee/configuration.md

 *default* *automatically configured depending on network*

 The address of the postage stamp contract on the Ethereum blockchain, used for buying batches of stamps.

-#### --price-oracle-address

-*default* *automatically configured depending on network*

-The address of the price oracle on the Ethereum blockchain, used for determining the current price of storage.

 #### --resolver-options